tsedio/tsed-example-passport-azure-ad/readme.md

 Copy the clientId that was created during the app registration process, and also the tennantId that is your organizations tennant.
 Paste these in to a ~/.env file and as Azure Application Settings in your Application Service.

 Copy the scope(s) created and add them to the configuration in `Server.ts`.

+Define some environment settings for the Angular client in the src/environments files - passing `-configuration=<env>` to startup:

+    ng serve --port 4201 --configuration=dev

 ## Contributing